 How to create an out of bound effect in PowerPoint

-The main feature of this effect is to position the same picture into different frames.
+The main feature of this effect is to position the same picture in different frames.

-To create a picture like one above, do the following:
+To create a picture like the one above, do the following:

 1. Create a rectangle shape as a base